PACKED-vzw/resolver/INSTALL.md

 TBD

-## Activate Gunicorn
+## The Gunicorn WSGI HTTP server

-You can start Gunicorn from the command line by this command running from the project root (`/opt/resolver`).
+You can start Gunicorn from the command line manually running by this command running the project root (`/home/resolver/resolver`).
+Make sure you are logged in as the `resolver` user we've created earlier.

 ```bash
 gunicorn -w 4 -b 127.0.0.1:8080 resolver:wsgi_app